48 Things To Do In Tucson When It’s Too Hot!

 19. Visit the zoo during Summer Safari Nights

-Reid Park Zoo offers a special summer event known as Summer Safari Nights, held Friday evenings from 6-8pm, June-August.
+Reid Park Zoo offers a special summer event known as Summer Safari Nights, held select Saturday evenings from 5:30-8:30pm, June-August.
 At this time, you can comfortably (as comfortable as you can get in Tucson that is) stroll around the zoo without the sun blaring in your face.
 Special food and drink specials and live entertainment are also on the lineup.
-Reid Park Zoo is very, very small, although worth it if you are looking for something to do outside.
-The zoo is very small, although nicely maintained and home to a nice variety of animals despite the size limitations.
+Reid Park Zoo is very, very small, although worth visiting if you are looking for something to do outside.
+Although quite small at 24 acres, the zoo is nicely maintained and home to a nice variety of animals despite the size limitations.

 Location: 3400 E Zoo Ct, Tucson, AZ 85716

-20. Enjoy old school entertainment at Dave & Busters
+20. Enjoy old-school gaming fun at Dave & Busters

 Location: 1390 E Tucson Marketplace Blvd, Tucson, AZ 85713